-The Bernese Mountain dogs are fitting for their names, for these dogs are bred in such a way to actively survive working in harsh winters and generally have an intimidating frame to scare off potential intruders.
-However, these dogs will need a certain amount of training to be an exceptionally good guard dog as they may often remain aloof to strangers otherwise.
+The Bernese Mountain dogs fit their names, for these dogs are bred in such a way to survive working in harsh winters actively and generally have an intimidating frame to scare off potential intruders.
+However, these dogs will need some training to be perfect guard dogs, as they may often remain aloof to strangers.

-These dogs have a rather striking muscular presence and their black and white coat often gives them a handsome appearance of a well-dressed person.
+These dogs have a striking, muscular presence, and their black and white coat often gives them a handsome appearance of a well-dressed person.

-Check this article to know more about Australian Shepherd vs German Shepherd
+Check this article to learn more about Australian Shepherds vs German Shepherds.

 Coat Colour and Grooming of Australian Shepherd Bernese Mountain Dog